Hardhat-Enterprises/Deakin-Detonator-Toolkit/README.md

 5. Close your current terminal and open a new one.

-6. Install rust:
+6. Install Rust:

     ```bash
     curl --proto '=https' --tlsv1.2 https://sh.rustup.rs -sSf | sh
     ```

-7. Install volta or node.
-Volta now no longer support Apple silicon chip series (M series) therefore we can use alternative like node instead:
+7. Install Volta or Node.
+Volta now no longer support Apple silicon chip series (M series).
+Therefore we can use alternative like Node instead:

     ### for Apple silicon series user